rexposadas/stack/apps/lessons/sync_dir/readme.md

-# why
+# Why

-makes use of rsync to sync directories, very useful for copying repositories
+Makes use of rsync to sync directories.
+Very useful for copying repositories.

-run `make cp` to sync source to dest directory
+Run `make cp` to sync source to destination directory.